tencentyun/intlcloud-documents/product/视频服务/云点播/播放器 SDK 手册/点播超级播放器使用文档_intl.md

 >?
 >- The player container must be a `<video>` tag.
->- The `player-container-id` in the sample is the ID of the player container, which can be customized.
+>- The `player-container-id` in the sample is a customizable ID of the player container.
->- It is recommended to set the size of the player container zone through CSS which is more flexible than the attribute and can achieve effects such as fit to full screen and container adaption.
+- It is more flexible to set the size of the player container zone through CSS  than through the attribute to have better display effects such as full-screen mode and container adaption.
->- The `preload` attribute in the sample specifies whether to load the video after the page is loaded, which is usually set to `auto` for faster start of the playback.
-Other options include `meta` (which only loads the metadata after the page is loaded) and `none` (which does not load the video after the page is loaded).
+>- In this sample,  `preload` specifies whether to load the video after the page is loaded.
+This attribute is usually set to `auto` for faster playback initialization.
+Other options include `meta` (loads only metadata after the page is loaded) and `none` (does not load the video after the page is loaded).
 Due to system restrictions, videos will not be automatically loaded on mobile devices.
->- The `playsinline` and `webkit-playsinline` attributes are used to implement inline playback in case where the standard mobile browser does not hijack the video playback.
-They are just for reference here and can be used as needed.
+>- The `playsinline` and `webkit-playsinline` are used to process inline playback when video playback is not supported in the official mobile browser.
+This sample is for your reference only.
->- If the `x5-playsinline` attribute is set, the X5 UI player will be used in the TBS kernel.
+>- If  `x5-playsinline`  is set, the X5 UI player will be used in the TBS kernel.

 ### Step 3.
 Initializing the Code
 Add the following initialization script to the page initialization code to pass in the fileID and appID obtained in the preparations.